kjaymiller/Productivity-in-Tech-frozen/content/pages/coaching.md

 <blockquote class="blockquote text-center">
-<p class="font-italic">I wanted to focus on my career.
-I knew I wasn't very proactive or productive anymore and so I thought a productivity coach sounded practical."
-I know (Jay is) passionate about this... so you seemed perfect.</p>

 <p class="font-italic">
-That and I couldn't afford $150-$500 a session.
+"I wanted to <b>focus</b> on my career.
+I knew I wasn't very proactive or productive in that area so I thought a productivity coach sounded practical.
+I knew Jay was passionate about this from listening to his podcast for so long.
+That and unlike some of the other coaches I looked into, I could actually afford his coaching."
 </p>
 - Chris J.
 </blockquote>

 I have productivity coaching experience as I have worked with other productivity coaches for the past 5 years.

 I also am an active developer and spend the majority of my day working in the tech space.
 So whether you are a developer, designer, system administrator.
 I speak your language.
 I know your struggles, and I have helped others like you!